JaveedBeargrylls/Practice_Data_Structures/README.md

 ## Python program to check whether a file exists.
 - *Used if condition and Exception <file_exists_or_not.py>*
 ----------
-## Python program to reverse the order of the items in the array
+## Python practice on arrays
-- *Used List arrays and array module to try revering*
+- *Used List arrays and array module to try reversing,count*